CarlosNZ/json-edit-react/README.md

-  showEditTools         // boolean, default true name                  // string (appears in Types selector) showInTypesSelector,  // boolean (optional), default false }
+  showEditTools         // boolean, default true name                  // string (appears in Types selector) showInTypesSelector,  // boolean (optional), default false
+  // Only affects Collection nodes: showCollectionWrapper // boolean (optional), default true }
 ```

-The `condition` is just a [Filter function](#filter-functions), with the same input parameters (`key`, `path`, `level`, `value`, `size`), and `element` is a React component.
+The `condition` is just a [Filter function](#filter-functions), with the same input parameters (`key`, `path`, `value`, etc.), and `element` is a React component.
 Every node in the data structure will be run through each condition function, and any that match will be replaced by your custom component.
 Note that if a node matches more than one custom definition conditions (from multiple components), the *first* one will be used, so place them in the array in priority order.

 The component will receive *all* the same props as a standard node component (see codebase), but you can pass additional props to your component if required through the `customNodeProps` object.
 A thorough example of a custom Date picker is used in the demo (along with a couple of other more basic presentational ones), which you can inspect to see how to utilise the standard props and a couple of custom props.
 View the source code [here](https://github.com/CarlosNZ/json-edit-react/blob/main/demo/src/customComponents/DateTimePicker.tsx)